davidji/ant-auxiliary/README.md

 To avoid designing a protocol that combines serial with RPC, the interface is TCP/IP - with separate serial and RPC services.

+This makes this a pretty good example:
+- [WeAct Black Pill v2](https://stm32-base.org/boards/STM32F411CEU6-WeAct-Black-Pill-V2.0.html) is cheap and easy to obtain
+- Uses latest versions of all it's dependencies
+- Protcol buffers means functionality can easily be added
+- Uses most of the features of RTIC

 ## DHT11

 The DHT11 turns out to be complicated: there are existing client libraries, but they contain a critical section that lasts for the whole reading, of about 4ms.
 This project includes an RTIC based